5T33Z0/Clover-Crate/Graphics/README.md

 Listed below are all parameters related to the `Inject ATI` feature.

 ### FB Name
 **Framebuffer Name**.
 Specific to ATI/AMD Video Cards.
 More than 70 different framebuffer names exist for various AMD Video Controller kexts.
-Each has a unique name to identify it (check the extensive list in Clover Configurator) and contains different video output mappings as defined in the `IOKitPersonalities` of the repsective kexts' `info.plist`.
+Each has a unique name to identify it (check the extensive list in Clover Configurator) and contains different video output mappings as defined in the `IOKitPersonalities` of the respective kexts' `info.plist`.
 Here is an example from `AMD9500Controller.kext` located in S/L/E:

 ![FB_name](https://user-images.githubusercontent.com/76865553/166189455-06fe0e53-3f3b-4675-9972-d828872b5d57.png)

 To find the Controller kext used by your AMD/ATI card, run Hackintool, click on the "PCIe" Tab and look for it ("Class" is "Display Controller").
 Once you find it, click on the magnifying class icon at the beginning of the entry.
-This takes you stright to the kext in Finder.
+This takes you straight to the kext in Finder.
 Right-click it and select "Show Package Contents".
 Inside you will find the `info.plist`.

 Usually, Clover automatically picks an appropriate Framebuffer for common cards it detects.
-However, you can choose a custom one from the dropdown menu or enter a name manually if the dection fails or the default Framebuffer causes issues.
+However, you can choose a custom one from the dropdown menu or enter a name manually if the detection fails or the default Framebuffer causes issues.
 Just make sure it matches the Controller used in your ATI/AMD Card (Hackintool is your friend).

 OpenCore users have to do this via `DeviceProperties`:
 - Add the PCIRoot Address entry for the GPU (use Hackintool to export the device list)
-- Add the corresponfing `AAPL,slot-name` (check `pcidevices.plist`)
+- Add the corresponding `AAPL,slot-name` (check `pcidevices.plist`)
 - Add its `device-id` (this determines which Controller kext will be used)
 - Add `fb_name` property with the name of the desired Framebuffer as a String.</br>
 **Example**:</br>